SpenceKonde/megaTinyCore/megaavr/extras/Errata.md

 **Workaround:** Write `ADCn.CTRLA.ENABLE` to '0' to stop the Free-Running mode immediately.

-**megaTinyCore note:** If you reconfigure the ADC for free running mode, you should be aware of this.
+**megaTinyCore note:** If you reconfigure the ADC for free running mode, you should be aware of this, the workaround is easy.

 #### ADC Wake-Up with WCOMP
 When waking up from STANDBY sleep mode with ADC WCOMP interrupt, the ADC is disabled for a few cycles before the device enters ACTIVE mode.
 A new INITDLY is required before the next conversion.

 **Workaround:** Use INITDLY before the next conversion.

+**megaTinyCore note:** And how do you force it to wait for another INITDLY?

 ### PORTMUX - Port Multiplexer
 #### Selecting Alternative Output Pin for TCA0 Waveform Output 0-2 also Changes Waveform Output 3-5